qutheory/cloud-documentation/docs/FAQ.md

 ## I want to start larger replicas than free during the beta, can i do that?

 Our beta users are limited to using our free plan.
 If you want to host your production systems on Vapor Cloud, please contact us on support@vapor.cloud and we will figure something out.

+## Is my data secure on Vapor Cloud?

+Security is one of our absolute highest priorities.
+All data is hosted on AWS (Amazon Web Services), besides that, everything we have build on top, have been build with a security first principle.
+You can read more about security [here](./advanced/security/responsibilities.md)

+## On the free plan, can i still see requests and memory usage

+Yes, all our replicas support resource and request monitoring.
+We think it's important for people to be able to monitor and optimize their apps, even when using our free plans.